 Although the Company could explore the potential for serving as an adviser directly, rather than through the Adviser Sub, the Company believes doing so would make it more difficult to maintain its current tax status.
 As noted above, the Company intends to elect to be treated for tax purposes as a RIC under the Code.
 To qualify and maintain its status as a RIC, the Company is required to, among other things, receive 90% or more of its income from qualified earnings (i.e., Good RIC Income) as well as satisfy asset diversification and income distribution requirements.
 Importantly, investment management fee income received in connection with the provision of advisory services does not constitute Good RIC Income.
 However, income distributed in the form of dividends from a wholly owned portfolio company to a parent company does constitute Good RIC Income.
 The utilization of a portfolio company as a tax "blocker" entity in such a manner is a common and lawful method of tax planning under the Code.
-Therefore, as discussed above, in order for the Company to both maintain its RIC status under the Code and receive investment management fee income, management believes it would be in the best interest of the Company and its shareholders for investment management fee income to be generated by a proposed wholly owned portfolio company of the Company has been approved by the Board, including a majority of the Board who are not "interested persons" of the Company within the meaning of Section 2(a)(19).
+Therefore, as discussed above, in order for the Company to both maintain its RIC status under the Code and receive investment management fee income, management believes it would be in the best interest of the Company and its shareholders for investment management fee income to be generated by a proposed wholly owned portfolio company, Adviser Sub.
+Furthermore, the potential provision of investment advisory services through a wholly owned and controlled portfolio company of the Company has been approved by the Board, including a majority of the Board who are not "interested persons" of the Company within the meaning of Section 2(a)(19).
 The Board will oversee the Adviser Sub and its activities consistent with its oversight responsibilities for the Company.

-It is expected that the Adviser Sub would allow the Company to use its current resources and investment professionals to increase the Company's gross revenue and income, while at the same time allow for expansion of advisory personnel and advisory activities.
-It would allow the Company to shield itself from potential liabilities associated with such activities to which the Company would be exposed if it were to engage in those activities directly.
-In addition, from a practical standpoint, the new investment advisory services that the Company would offer may be more marketable to potential new investors than if the services were provided by the Company itself.
+It is expected that the Adviser Sub would allow the Company to use its current resources and investment professionals to increase the Company's gross revenue and income.
+In addition, the Company expects to increase its advisory personnel and advisory activities as necessary through the Adviser Sub.
+The establishment of the Adviser Sub (as opposed to the Company providing advisory services directly) would allow for this expansion of advisory personnel and advisory activities because using the Adviser Sub would allow the Company to shield itself from potential liabilities associated with such activities to which the Company would be exposed if it were to engage in those activities directly.
+In addition, from a practical standpoint, the Company believes that the new investment advisory services that the Company would offer through the Adviser Sub would make the Company more marketable to potential new investors.
+However, if the Company were to provide the advisory services itself and thereby fail to maintain RIC tax treatment, the Company would be less marketable to investors than if the services were provided by Adviser Sub.
 Furthermore, the Adviser Sub expects to share certain executive officers, investment personnel, other employees, facilities, and other resources of the Company to meet the investment advisory requirements of the Managed Accounts and the Company will capitalize the Adviser Sub with an amount of money and assets reasonably necessary to cover the Adviser Sub's organizational expenses.